 But from a limited budget perspective, a good Wi-Fi 5 router will go a long way and last a good amount of time, even to this day.

 There are an incredible amount of devices that still aren’t compatible with Wi-Fi 6, anyways.

 Wi-Fi 5 was revolutionary, even by today’s standards.
 Chances are that your home internet will not even be able to use all the bandwidth it offers.
 Plus, most modern client devices like cellphones or laptops are not still compatible with the full capabilities of MU-MIMO.

 However, it has become increasingly affordable.
 So, if you are looking to buy a new router today, you should definitely aim to get at least a Wi-Fi 5 device.

-But if your thing is to always have the latest tech, a Wi-Fi 6 router is what you’re looking for.
+But if your thing is to always have the latest tech or your home has lots of wireless devices, a Wi-Fi 6 router is what you’re looking for.